KadaB/gridintersect/README.md

 # gridintersect
-A small demo project to test concept proof grid acceleration structure
+A small demo project to PoC grid acceleration structure

 - Yellow is an occupied cell.
 - Light blue is traversed cell.